codeandwhisky/ZenUI/PROJECT_PLAN.md

-# ZenUI Project Plan & Market Analysis
+# ZenXUI Project Plan & Market Analysis
 ## Comprehensive Development Roadmap 2025-2026

 ---

 ## Executive Summary

-ZenUI is positioned to become a leading cross-platform React Native UI library that bridges the gap between web and mobile development.
-Based on comprehensive market analysis and competitive research, this document outlines a strategic 4-phase development plan to establish ZenUI as a premier choice for React Native developers.
+ZenXUI is positioned to become a leading cross-platform React Native UI library that bridges the gap between web and mobile development.
+Based on comprehensive market analysis and competitive research, this document outlines a strategic 4-phase development plan to establish ZenXUI as a premier choice for React Native developers.

 ### Vision Statement
 *"To create the most developer-friendly, performance-optimized, and accessible cross-platform UI library for React Native and Web applications."*